-They found that only riding with a driver who had been drinking was associated with keg registration laws.
+They found that only riding with a driver who had been drinking was linked with such laws.

 Yoruk and Xu

-Yoruk and Xu studied the effect of keg tagging laws on adolescent alcohol consumption.
-They also analyzed their effects on alcohol-related traffic deaths among those under age 21.
-There was a 2.3 percentage point lower rate of heavy episodic drinking in states with keg laws.
-However, there was no impact of such laws on youthful alcohol-related traffic deaths.
+Yoruk and Xu studied the effect of keg tagging laws on adolescent drinking.
+They also studied their effects on alcohol traffic deaths among those under age 21.
+There was a 2.3 percentage point lower rate of binge drinking in states with keg laws.
+But there was no impact of such laws on youthful alcohol traffic deaths.

 Yoon and colleagues

-Yoon and colleagues examined the effects of two state alcohol policies on underage drinking.
-Specifically, required server training and keg registration.
+Yoon and colleagues studied the effects of two state alcohol policies on underage drinking.
+That is, required server training and keg registration.
 At the same time, they controlled for both beer excise tax and student characteristics.

-Those in states with required server training were less likely to be episodic heavy drinkers.
-That’s in comparison with students residing in states without that policy.
+Those in states with required server training were less likely to be “binge” drinkers.
+That’s in comparison with students in states without that policy.
 Some students were in states with both policies.
 That is, required server training and keg registration laws.
-However, there was no further reduction in that behavior.
-Therefore, keg registration laws were ineffective.
+But there was no further reduction in that behavior.
+So keg registration laws were ineffective.

 In summary, little research has been done on the effectiveness of keg registration laws.
-Furthermore, the findings are mixed.
-As a result, any impanct of keg registration laws is unclear.
+The findings are mixed.
+As a result, any impact of keg registration laws is unclear.

 IV.
 Resources: Effectiveness of Keg Registration

 2 Beck, Z. Effectiveness of Beer Keg Registration Law on Decreasing Underage Binge Drinking.
-Economics.
-3, 2016.
+Econ, 3.

 4 Yoon, Y. et al. Keg registration, server training, beer excise tax and underage drinking.
-Poster, annual meeting of Am Pub Health Assn, 2003.
+Poster, annual meeting of Am Pub Health Assn.